jkischel/FancyPerks/README.md

 **-------------------------------------------**

 This is an extended version of FancyPerks by Oliver Schlueter.
-As the original version of this plugin is not developed anymore and even archived in Github, I hope this version can help out :)
+As the original version of this plugin is not developed anymore by Oliver and the repo is even archived in Github, I hope this version can help out :)

 **-------------------------------------------**

 FancyPerks is a simple plugin that adds some fancy perks to your server.

+## Prerequisites
+- Using a [paper](https://papermc.io/downloads) based server is highly recommended.<br>

-**Only supported for 1.20** _(might work in other version too tho)_<br>
+- **Only supported for Minecraft version 1.21+**<br>

-_Using [paper](https://papermc.io/downloads) is highly recommended_
+- LuckPerms (otherwise big parts of the perks won't work as intended or not at all)<br>

+- Vault (otherwise, players cannot purchase perks)

 ## Get the plugin

 You can download the latest versions at the following places:

 - https://github.com/jkischel/FancyPerks/releases

-- Build from source
+- Build from source (see section at the end of this readme)

 ## Commands

+### Player commands:
 /perks - Opens the perks gui<br>
 /perks activate (perk | *) - _Activates the perk_<br>
 /perks deactivate (perk | *) - _Deactivates the perk_<br>

+### Admin commands:
 /fancyperks version - _Shows the current version_<br>
 /fancyperks reload - _Reloads the config_<br>
-/fancyperks getperksof (player) - get a list of active and inactive perks of the specified player<br> /fancyperks activateperk (player) (perk) - enable perk for the specified player<br> /fancyperks deactivateperk (player) (perk) - disable perk for the specified player<br>
+/fancyperks getperksof (player) - get a list of active and inactive perks of the specified player<br> /fancyperks activateperk (player) (perk) - enable perk for the specified player<br> /fancyperks deactivateperk (player) (perk) - disable perk for the specified player<br> /fancyperks grantperk (player) (perk) - grant player a perk for free so he does not have to buy it<br>
+/fancyperks revokeperk (player) (perk) - revoke player's perk with no refund<br>
+/fancyperks massgrantperk (perk) - grants a perk to all players /fancyperks massrevokeperk (perk) - revokes a perk from all players

+It's strongly recommended to perform bulk actions like

+``/fancyperks massgrantperk *``

+not in the times when the server is under heavy traffic (e.g. prime time with hundreds of live players).
+Truly, the mass tasks are desgned to run asynchronous to reduce lags, but it's not guaranteed that everything runs smoothly, especially on big servers with hundreds of players (keep in mind that also offline players are counting into that number!).

+#### General thoughts about admin commands:
+In short words: This plugin has no brain, use your own :)

+That means, the plugin assumes that as an admin you know what you are doing.
+So **the plugin does not ** **check**, for example, **whether a perk is allowed in the player's world or whether the player has ** **bought that perk at all** if you're using the admin commands (that's _your_ job as admin!).
+So if you fire an admin command, the plugin does exactly what you tell it to do (if it's possible).

+It is also important to keep in mind that if you activate, deactivate, enable or disable a perk for an online player, the player affected will receive a message about this and who did it.

+Also it is possible to disable a fly/levitation perk of players that are literally flying at that moment, keep in mind that such players should land first or they might hit the ground very hard.

+Remember to play fair, also as admin. :)

+#### About offline players
+Yes, you can change perk statuses for players that aren't online at the moment as long as they were online some time ago.
+But that has a little catch: if a player has activated an effect perk like strength, and you deactivate that perk, the effect will still remain active if the player comes back.
+This is due to the technical nature of offline players: you cannot add or clear any effect until that player is online.
+This might lead to ... unexpected states.

 ## Permissions

 To use a perk - ``fancyperks.perk.(perk name)``<br>

+If perks are buyable, the permissions are bought by the player and then set to his player account.
+If a player already has the perk permission above, he does not need to buy the perk.

 ## Perks

-- Fast Digging
+- **Fast Digging**

   Gives Haste II effect.

-- Instant Break
+- **Instant Break**

   Gives Haste 50 effect.

-- Night Vision
+- **Night Vision**

   Gives the night vision effect.

-- Water Breathing
+- **Water Breathing**

   Gives the Water Breathing effect.

-- Speed
+- **Speed**

   Gives Speed II effect.

-- Slowness
+- **Slowness**

   Gives Slowness I effect.

-- Dolphins Grace
+- **Dolphins Grace**

   Gives Dolphins Grace effect.

-- Glowing
+- **Glowing**

   Gives Glowing effect.

-- Strength
+- **Strength**

   Gives Strength II effect.

-- Jump Boost
+- **Jump Boost**

   Gives Jump Boost II effect.

-- Health Boost
+- **Health Boost**

   Gives Health Boost I effect (2 extra hearts).

-- Regeneration
+- **Regeneration**

   Gives Regeneration effect.

-- Fire Resistance
+- **Fire Resistance**

   Gives Fire Resistance effect.

-- Resistance
+- **Resistance**

   Gives Restance III effect.

-- Invisibility
+- **Invisibility**

   Gives Invisibility effect (not to be confused with vanish perk!).

-- Levitation
+- **Levitation**

   Gives Levitation effect

-- Luck
+- **Luck**

   Gives Luck effect (only applies to fishing).

-- Slow Falling
+- **Slow Falling**

   Gives Slow Falling effect.

-- Bad Omen
+- **Bad Omen**

   Gives Bad Omen effect.

-- Hero of the Village
+- **Hero of the Village**

   Gives Hero of the Village effect.

-- Keep Exp
+- **Keep Exp**

   No XP loss when dying.

-- Keep Inventory
+- **Keep Inventory**

   No item loss when dying.

-- Fly
+- **Fly**

   Enable flight.

-- No Hunger
+- **No Hunger**

   Saturation does not decrease and is always maximum.

-- No Fire Damage
+- **No Fire Damage**

   Take no damage from fire.

-- No Fall Damage
+- **No Fall Damage**

   Take no damage from falling.

-- No Explosion Damage
+- **No Explosion Damage**

   Take no damage from explosions like TNT or Creepers.

-- No Poison Damage
+- **No Poison Damage**

   Take no damage when poisoned (this will not prevent to get poisoned).

-- No Projectile Damage
+- **No Projectile Damage**

   Take no damage from projectiles like arrows.

-- No Frost Damage
+- **No Frost Damage**

   Take no damage when standing in powdered snow (this will not prevent to get frozen).

-- No Block Damage
+- **No Block Damage**

   Take no damage from blocks like falling anvils or suffocation.

-- Half Damage
+- **Half Damage**

   Take just the half of the damage that you would normally.

-- God
+- **God**

   Take no damage at all.

-- Mobs ignore
+- **Mobs ignore**

   Mobs don't attack you anymore.

-- Double XP
+- **Double XP**

   Get twice as much XP from killing mobs (not from mining blocks!).

-- Triple XP
+- **Triple XP**

   Get three times as much XP from killing mobs (dito).

   Does not aggregate with Double XP; if both perks are activated, 3xXP is max.

-- Double Drops
+- **Double Drops**

   Get twice as much drops from killing mobs.

   Be sure to blacklist mobs that can pick up items to prevent possible duping!

-- Vanish
+- **Vanish**

   Hide from other players.

-- Telekinesis
+- **Telekinesis**

   Pick up mined blocks directly.

-- Instant Smelt
+- **Instant Smelt**

   Directly smelts ores when mining them: copper -> copper ingot, gold -> gold ingot, iron -> iron ingot, ancient debris -> netherite scrap and cobble-> stone

   Does NOT smelt nether gold as usually this would drop a gold nugget instead of raw gold.

-- Auto repair
+- **Auto repair**

   Player tools in inventory will not lose durability anymore (but will not be fixed on damage but keep their current durability!).

-- Auto planting
+- **Auto planting**

   Will re-plant crops directly when harvesting them.

-- Lava runner
+- **Lava runner**

   Walk on lava, will convert lava below into obsidian.

-  **Attention, this perk could/will be buggy under some conditions:** when the perk is turned on and off, the transformed blocks could remain, but not be able to destroy.
+  *Attention, this perk could/will be buggy under some conditions:*
+  When the perk is turned on and off, the transformed blocks could remain, but are unintendedly indestructible.
   Also this perk could cause issues with some skyblock/oneblock, claim and/or plot plugins.
-I kept this perk from the original plugin to keep compatibility, but I'd rather recommand not to use it.
+  I kept this perk from the original plugin to keep compatibility, but I'd strongly recommand not to use it.

-- Drop More Blocks
+- **Drop More Blocks**

   Drops some blocks that usually do not drop when mined:

   budding amethyst, reinforced deepslate, dirt path, farmland and frogspawn.

-- Drop Spawners
+- **Drop Spawners**

   Will drop mob spawners and trial spawners as item when mined.
 Currently, the current mob in the spawner will be lost, so a mined and again placed spawner will be empty.

 **Some general thoughts about the perks:**

-As server owner, you might not want to activate all of these perks for your players at the same time, but as there are e.g. different types of anti-damage perks, that gives you as owner the option to more have a more fine-grained control of what you allow and what not.
+As server owner, you might not want to activate all of these perks for your players at the same time, but as there are e.g. different types of anti-damage perks, that gives you as owner the option rather to have a more fine-grained control of what you allow and what not.
 And maybe you want to have a more fine-grained control when thinking of different worlds as you can individually decide in which world you want to allow this perk and where not.

 Also, you can configure the strength of the effects in the conf file if a perk looks too OP for you.

 ## Build from source

+Prerequisite:
+You will need Java 17 and Maven.

-1. Clone this repo and run `gradlew build`
+1. Clone this repo and run `build.cmd`
-2. The jar file will be in `build/libs/FancyPerks-<version>.jar`
+2. The jar file will be in `build/target/FancyPerks-<version>.jar`